Churchill war ministry: 11/12 May—formation of the national government

-Churchill appointed himself as Leader of the House of Commons (as it was normal procedure until 1942 for a prime minister in the Commons to lead the House) and created for himself the new role of Minister of Defence, so that he would be permanent chair of the Cabinet Defence Committee (CDC), Operations, which included the three service ministers, the three Chiefs of Staff (CoS) and other ministers, especially Attlee, and experts as and when required.
+Churchill appointed himself as Leader of the House (it was normal procedure until 1942 for a Prime Minister in the Commons to lead the House), and created for himself the new role of Minister of Defence, so that he would be permanent chair of the Cabinet Defence Committee (CDC), Operations, which included the three service ministers, the three Chiefs of Staff (CoS) and other ministers, especially Attlee, and experts as and when required.
 The CDC was established by Churchill as soon as he took office.
 It was the key organisation through which the government prosecuted the war, especially in 1940 and 1941.
-From 1942, as the tide of war began to turn in favour of the Allies, the importance of the CDC was reduced and its meetings became fewer as its work was increasingly delegated or raised at conferences.
+From 1942, as the tide of war began to turn in favour of the Allies, the importance of the CDC was reduced, and its meetings became fewer as its work was increasingly delegated or raised at conferences.

 Anthony Eden became Secretary of State for War (until December 1940); Labour's A. V. Alexander succeeded Churchill as First Lord of the Admiralty; and the Liberal Party leader, Sir Archibald Sinclair, became Secretary of State for Air.
 The CoS at this time were Admiral Sir Dudley Pound, the First Sea Lord; Air Marshal Sir Cyril Newall, the Chief of the Air Staff; and Field Marshal Sir Edmund Ironside, the Chief of the Imperial General Staff (CIGS).
 (On 27 May, Ironside was replaced at Churchill's request by his deputy Field Marshal Sir John Dill, and Ironside became Commander-in-Chief, Home Forces).
 The CoS continued to hold their own Chiefs of Staff Committee (CSC) meetings.
 The CDC enabled Churchill to have direct contact with them so that strategic concerns could be addressed with due regard to civil matters and foreign affairs.

 In addition, for the ministry's whole term, both the war cabinet and the CDC were regularly attended by Sir Edward Bridges, the Cabinet Secretary; General Sir Hastings Ismay, Chief of Staff to the Minister of Defence; and Major General Sir Leslie Hollis, Secretary to the Chiefs of Staff Committee.
 Bridges was rarely absent from war cabinet sessions.
-He was appointed by Chamberlain – as a senior civil servant, he was not a political appointee – in August 1938 and remained in situ until 1946.
+He was appointed by Chamberlain—as a senior civil servant, he was not a political appointee—in August 1938, and he remained in situ until 1946.
 Churchill later described Bridges as "an extremely competent and tireless worker".
 Ismay's role, technically, was Secretary of the CSC but he was in fact Churchill's chief staff officer and military adviser throughout the war.
 Hollis was Secretary to the CoS Committee, also for the duration, and he additionally served as senior assistant secretary to Bridges in the war cabinet office.